ingen-lab/Ruth/Mesh/Avatar Ruth/Current Release/Uploads/readme.txt

-Anavailable as at 26-Dec-2018 see Previous RC#2 Collada (.dae) files in Ruth\Mesh\Avatar Ruth\Previous Release
+For inworld uploads available as at 26-Dec-2018 see see previous RC#2 Collada (.dae) files in Ruth\Mesh\Avatar Ruth\Previous Release\Uploads